jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 # Adaptable React ag-Grid

-Repository for Adaptable React ag-Grid Wrapper.
+Repository for AdapTable React ag-Grid Wrapper.

-This allows you to install, instantiate and reference Adaptable using ag-Grid in a "React-friendly" manner.
+This allows you to install, instantiate and reference AdapTable using ag-Grid in a "React-friendly" manner.

 ## Installation

-The React wrapper of Adaptable is distributed via a private NPM registry - `https://registry.adaptabletools.com`, so getting it installed requires the following steps:
+The React wrapper of AdapTable is distributed via a private NPM registry - `https://registry.adaptabletools.com`, so getting it installed requires the following steps:

 1. get a commercial license - you can email [`support@adaptabletools.com`](mailto:support@adaptabletools.com), so we'll provide you with a username.